You are here

 You can also view the complete list of Dance curriculum overview samples and use the instructional unit templates to begin constructing your own Colorado Academic Standards-based units.

-Fundamental Pathway Unit Title: Improvising Within a Structure (Colorado Springs School District, Colorado Dance Education Association, and Littleton School District)
+Unit Title: Improvising Within a Structure - Fundamental Pathway Focus (Colorado Springs School District, Colorado Dance Education Association, and Littleton School District)

 Unit Description: This unit explores beginning improvisational dance technique.
 Across the unit students will learn basic elements of loco motor skills, incorporate the concepts of space, time, and energy; experiment with floor patterns, while collaborating in small groups to create a dance that links improvised movements to a choreographic structure.
 The unit culminates in students preparing a dance recital of basic chorographic patterns including reflection on the creative process used to develop the choreography.